Eluru: Modern history

-Salabat Jung, the fourth Nizam of Hyderabad, granted, in 1753, the region including Eluru to the French East India Company.
-But, the French were forced to transfer it to the British within a few years.
-During British rule, Eluru was a military station and the capital of the Northern Circars, a division of the Madras Presidency.
+During British rule, Eluru was a military station and the capital city of Northern Circars, a division of the Madras Presidency.
 In the Madras Presidency, the District of Rajahmundry was created in 1823.
 It was reorganized in 1859 and was bifurcated into Godavari and Machilipatnam districts.
 Eluru was a part of Machilipatnam district after the division of the Northern Circars.
-In 1859, it was included in the Godavari district; later, it was made a part of the Krishna district.
+In 1859, it was included in the Godavari District; later, it was made a part of the Krishna district.
 During British rule, Rajahmundry was the headquarters of the Godavari district, which was further bifurcated into East Godavari and West Godavari districts in 1925.
-When the Godavari district was divided, Eluru became the headquarters of West Godavari.
+When the Godavari district was divided, Eluru became the headquarters of West Godavari district.
+In 2022, Eluru district was carved out of West Godavari and includes the Assembly constituencies of Eluru, Chintalapudi, Nuzvid, Denduluru, Unguturu, Kaikalur and Polavaram.